jessigatma/Coursera_Capstone/Business_Problem.md

 Finally, using <a href='https://en.foursquare.com/'> Foursquare </a> again, it will search for coffee shops and bookstores in these neighborhoods.

-It will try to find a place where there is demand for coffee and low competition of bookstores
+It will try to find a place where there is demand for coffee and low competition of bookstores.